Mufalta/Excel-Maven-Hotel-Group-Dashboard-Project/README.md

 First, let's take a look at this image below:
 ![](https://github.com/Mufalta/Excel-Maven-Hotel-Group-Dashboard-Project/blob/main/images/An-Email.png)

 As you can see, we received an email from our teammate Billy, a Business Analyst, requesting our help to build a dashboard for reporting purposes.
 He also included the dataset along with some interesting insights he discovered.
+Okay, so our next step is to open the file he attached in the email: